 As good as are getting at deciphering market jargon, even their developers admit they’ll never fully replace humans.
 In the next decade, Sahni noted smart will significantly enhance the capabilities of human analysts.

-We will see advancements in cognitive abilities, and the physical potential of humans as we collaborate closely with and algorithms, he noted.
+We will see advancements in cognitive abilities, communication and the physical potential of humans as we collaborate closely with machines and algorithms, he noted.